OpenSPP/documentation/docs/howto/developer_guides/custom_audit.md

 ],
 ```

-5. The following code can be added to the `spp_audit_rule_views.xml` file to show the active in the UI.
+5. The following code can be added to the `spp_audit_rule_views.xml` file to show the active checkbox in the UI.

 ```xml
  <record id="view_custom_audit_log_form" model="ir.ui.view">